LucasDelfino92/morrowindsharp/mw#.md

 Nordic Chest Replacer
 Well Diversified
 Apel's Rain Replacer
+Glow in the Dahrk
+Project Atlas Glow in the Dahrk Patch
 Here Comes The Sun... glare
 Let There Be Darkness - Lua Lighting Overhaul Transporter Lights